*updated on July 19th 2021

 - Face masks are required outdoors when physical distance is not possible

-- Hand washing/sanitation should be done several times throughout the tour
+- Guests and guides should do hand washing/sanitation several times throughout the tour